-The major function of the psychoanalytic therapist is to listen carefully and attentively to the patient in order to understand and facilitate communication.
+The major function of the psychoanalytic therapist is to listen carefully and attentively to the patient in order to understand and facilitate progressive communication.
 When a patient can get in touch with and express all of his or her feelings, good and bad, emotional healing can take place.
 Psychoanalytic therapy is often known as The Talking Cure because its simple method heals through the talking interaction between patient and therapist.

 Contemplative Psychotherapy / Buddhist Psychology

 My psychoanalytic practice is informed by my background as a student and teacher of meditation, Buddhist Psychology and Contemplative Psychotherapy.
 Contemplative Psychotherapy offers a finely detailed understanding of the mechanics of mental suffering and experiential training in present moment awareness, openness, and compassion.

 The Neurobiology of Attachment

 My work is informed by the current scientific research on the central role our early relational attachment experiences play in our mental and emotional well-being throughout life.
 Current research on the neurobiology of attachment syncs up well with Relational and Modern Psychoanalysis, as both emphasize the necessity of “good enough” attachment in the development of our ability to regulate emotions, have positive feelings about ourselves, and connect with others in a satisfying way.
 Thanks to neuroplasticity, healthy attachment can be achieved in adulthood even if it wasn’t “good enough” in early life.
 This is an important aspect of what is healed in psychoanalytic therapy.

-Much of our trouble in life stems from formative experiences in our family of origin.
+Much of our trouble in life stems from formative experiences in our family of origin and community.
 I lead therapy groups because they are so effective at bringing out a variety of feelings within ourselves and towards others, with the result that those feelings can be explored, expressed and evolved — with the help of the group therapist and other group members.
 As group members learn to access and express the full range of their feelings, they gain greater understanding of themselves and others, feel more alive, and experience more satisfying relationships.

 If you would like to learn more, or wish to set up an appointment, please contact me here.